BharathiVetukuri/RetailGenie/README.md

 You can find them under:
 https://console.cloud.google.com/vertex-ai/endpoints

-# RetailGenie Azure ML CI/CD Pipeline
+# RetailGenie CI/CD to Azure ML

-This repository contains a CI/CD pipeline that automates the deployment of RetailGenie models to Azure Machine Learning.
+This repository contains code that trains and deploys a model to Azure Machine Learning as part of a CI/CD pipeline using GitHub Actions.

-## Pipeline Architecture
+## Architecture

-The CI/CD pipeline automates the following steps:

-1. **Training Pipeline Submission**: Submits a pipeline to Azure ML that trains the RetailGenie models.
+This project implements a modern MLOps approach:

+1. **CI/CD with GitHub Actions**: The model is trained, tested, and deployed automatically when code is pushed.
+2. **Model Training**: A simple model is trained directly in the GitHub Actions workflow.
-2. **Model Registration**: Registers the trained models in Azure ML Model Registry.
+3. **Model Registration**: The trained model is registered in the Azure ML Model Registry.
-3. **Model Deployment**: Deploys the trained models as endpoints for inference.

-## Components

-- **run_pipeline.py**: Defines and submits the Azure ML pipeline.
-- **register_model.py**: Registers trained models in Azure ML.
-- **deploy_model.py**: Deploys registered models as endpoints.
-- **score.py**: Scoring script used for model inference.
-- **.github/workflows/azure-ml-pipeline.yml**: GitHub Actions workflow that orchestrates the CI/CD process.
+4. **Model Deployment**: The model is deployed as an Azure Container Instance (ACI) endpoint.
+5. **Endpoint Testing**: The deployed endpoint is tested to ensure it's working correctly.

-## Requirements
+## Setup

+### Prerequisites

-To use this CI/CD pipeline, you need:
+To use this pipeline, you need:

 1. An Azure subscription
-2. Azure ML workspace ("retailgenie-workspace")
+2. An Azure Machine Learning workspace
-3. Azure resource group ("retailgenie-rg")
-4. Compute target set up in Azure ML ("retailgenie-cluster")
-5. GitHub repository with the proper Azure credentials set up as secrets
+3. GitHub repository with GitHub Actions enabled

-## GitHub Secrets Required
+### GitHub Secrets

-The following secrets need to be set up in your GitHub repository:
+You need to set up the following secrets in your GitHub repository:

 - `AZURE_CREDENTIALS`: Service principal credentials for Azure authentication
-- `AZURE_SUBSCRIPTION_ID`: Azure subscription ID
+- `AZURE_SUBSCRIPTION_ID`: Your Azure subscription ID
-- `AZURE_CLIENT_ID`: Service principal client ID
-- `AZURE_CLIENT_SECRET`: Service principal client secret
-- `AZURE_TENANT_ID`: Azure tenant ID

-## How to Set Up Azure Service Principal
+### Creating Azure Service Principal

 1. Create a service principal with contributor access to your Azure ML workspace: